yugo-baskara/E-Commerce/README.md

 This dataset does not contain explicit order line identifiers.
 For this project, each record is treated as a single order-level transaction as provided by the source dataset.

+If the source system later introduces multiple product rows per order, this model would require a separate order header and order line table design.

 ---

 ## Data Standardization Rules